mountaindust/Planktos/README.md

     - `interpolate_flow` Interpolate a fluid velocity field in space at the given positions
     - `interpolate_temporal_flow` Linearly interpolate the flow field in time
     - `dudt` Returns a temporally interpolated time-derivative of the flow field
+    - `get_mean_fluid_speed` Return the mean fluid speed at the current time, interpolating if necessary
     - `reset` Resets environment to time=0.
 Swarm history will be lost, and all swarms will maintain their last position.
 This is typically called automatically if the fluid flow has been altered by another method.
 If rm_swarms=True, remove all swarms.
     - `plot_flow` Plot quiver velocity field in 2D or 3D, including time-varying flows.
 Probably not ever going to be pretty, but useful for a sanity check.

 Class: swarm